rootulp/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->

+1. Difference between classes and ids.
+Spans and divs?
+2. ^
+3. Looking up articles with examples
+4. Confident but not much experience.
+5. Making the sidebar, content, and header
+6. Putting a caption on top of the picture took a while.